developmentseed/tile-benchmarking/profiling/README.md

 cd tile-benchmarking/
 ```

-Depending on the jupyterhub instance, you may need to install the libraries in requirements.txt.
+You will likely need to install the libraries in requirements.txt.